Augani/Augani/README.md

 <hr>

-- 💻 Currently loooking for my next challenge
+- 💻 Currently building stuff i love
 - ☀️ Building enterprise applications in Golang and javascript.
 - 👯 I’m looking to collaborate on anything involving js/typescript, python, golang and java
 - 💬 Ask me about anything related to technology and I have something to say or tell you I don't know